 My studies focus on the question how high-energy particles shape their environment, from colliding wind binary systems to massive stellar clusters and starburst galaxies.
-I’m the head of the H.E.S.S. group at DESY, Zeuthen, member of the H.E.S.S. collaboration, and help to coordinate the Galactic science activities.
-One of my strong interests is in the technical development and operation of the H.E.S.S. transients system and the scientific exploitation of astrophysical transients in gamma rays.
+I’m the head of the H.E.S.S. group at DESY, Zeuthen and am currently the Instrument and science operations coordinator of the H.E.S.S. collaboration.
+One of my strong interests is in the technical development and operation of transient systems to follow-up and study astrophysical explosions and transients in gamma rays.
 I’m also involved in the next-generation Cherenkov Telescope Array (CTA).

 My papers on ADS